 The decline of food availability adversely affected vulture populations in recent years.

-One of the ways to tackle this problem is through supplementary feeding stations.
+One of the ways to tackle this problem is through the operation of vulture feeding stations.

 Poisoning was the main reason for the extinction of Cinereous Vultures in several regions.
 Tackling such threats is crucial before restocking and reintroduction efforts.